surichakkirala/my-react/Readme.md

   - ["@babel/preset-react", { runtime: "automatic" }]
 - Install @testing-library/jest-dom (npm i -D @testing-library/jest-dom)
 - To fix issues while writing test cases for Header do below steps
-  - npm install jest-fixed-jsdom --sav-dev
+  - npm install jest-fixed-jsdom --save-dev
   - Then in ur jest.config.js file, add this config below likely replacing jsdom module. exports ={
     testEnvironment : 'jest-fixed-jsdom',
     }
+- Add below in package.json so that tests will run whenever there is a change in test file.
+This is similar to that of npm run
+  - "watch-test" : "jest --watch"